Last Updated on October 30, 2021 by Rebecca Huff

 Green Zone: No judgment, no guilt trips

-While not everyone can or should implement these suggestions, it can be at the very least a great topic of conversation to get people “thinking” greener.
+These suggestions aren't for everyone but are a great topic of conversation to get people “thinking” greener.
 One of the ways I learned to stay relaxed during the holidays is to stay in the green zone.
 I don't want to be red (full alert, too busy, freaking out) and I don't want to be yellow (warning – danger ahead, meltdown imminent): I want to stay green (all is well, we're good to go!)

-Give yourself grace and please don't guilt trip or judge friends and family members who choose not to implement eco-friendly ideas at the holidays!
+Give yourself grace and also don't guilt trip or judge friends and family members who choose not to implement eco-friendly ideas during the holidays!

 A friend of mine recently told me she wasn't able to do that “unpaper towel thing” that I started doing this year.
 I was quick to explain to her that I am not able to implement everything either.
 These are my goals, but I'm not going to beat myself up for using a paper napkin!
 You'll find no judgment here.
 If doing these things stresses you out, then that is not sustainable for you!